 - Projects that primarily benefit students of a single K-12 school, other than an independent alternative school serving low-income and/or special needs populations

 It is important for PRI applicants to understand that because the PRI is a loan, there is a promissory note with covenants requiring your organization to maintain administrative, program and fiscal stability.
-Should MMT request a full proposal from your organization, we would discuss these requirements in detail as part of our due diligence.
+Should Meyer request a full proposal from your organization, we would discuss these requirements in detail as part of our due diligence.